Melvyn Bragg: Broadcasting

 Bragg began his career in 1961 as a general trainee at the BBC.
 He was the recipient of one of only three traineeships awarded that year.
 He spent his first two years in radio at the BBC World Service, then at the BBC Third Programme and BBC Home Service.
 He joined the production team of Huw Wheldon's Monitor arts series on BBC Television.
 He presented the BBC books programme Read All About It (and was also its editor, 1976–77) and The Lively Arts, a BBC Two arts series.
 He then edited and presented the London Weekend Television (LWT) arts programme The South Bank Show from 1978 to 2010.
 His interview with playwright Dennis Potter shortly before his death is regularly cited as one of the most moving and memorable television moments ever.
-By being just as interested in popular as well as classical genres, he is credited with making the arts more accessible and less elitist.
+His interest in popular music as well as classical is credited with making the arts more accessible and less elitist.

 He was Head of Arts at LWT from 1982 to 1990 and Controller of Arts at LWT from 1990.
-He is also known for his many programmes on BBC Radio 4, including Start the Week (1988 to 1998), The Routes of English (mapping the history of the English language), and In Our Time (1998 to present), which in March 2011 broadcast its 500th programme.
+He has made many programmes on BBC Radio 4, including Start the Week (1988 to 1998), The Routes of English (mapping the history of the English language), and In Our Time (1998 to 2025), which in March 2011 broadcast its 500th programme.
 Bragg's pending departure from the South Bank Show was portrayed by The Guardian as the last of the ITV grandees, speculating that the next generation of ITV broadcasters would not have the same longevity or influence as Bragg or his ITV contemporaries John Birt, Greg Dyke, Michael Grade and Christopher Bland.

 In 2012 he brought The South Bank Show back to Sky Arts 1.
 In December 2012, he began The Value of Culture, a five-part series on BBC Radio 4 examining the meaning of culture, expanding on Matthew Arnold's landmark (1869) collection of essays Culture and Anarchy.
 In June 2013 Bragg wrote and presented The Most Dangerous Man in Tudor England, broadcast by the BBC.
 This told the dramatic story of William Tyndale's mission to translate the Bible from the original languages to English.
-In February 2012, he began Melvyn Bragg on Class and Culture, a three-part series on BBC2 examining popular media culture, with an analysis of the British social class system.
+In February 2012, he began Melvyn Bragg on Class and Culture, a three-part series on BBC Two examining popular media culture, with an analysis of the British social class system.
 Bragg appeared on the Front Row "Cultural Exchange" on May Day 2013.
 He nominated a self-portrait by Rembrandt as a piece of art which he had found especially interesting.
 In 2015, Bragg was appointed as a Vice President of the Royal Television Society.